Statuses in Latin with translation. Quotes in Latin with translation

 Non solus - not alone

-Nunc est bibendum! - now let's feast!
+Nunc est bibendum! - Now let's feast!

 Omnia vincit amor et noc cedamus amori - love conquers all and we submit to love

-Omnium consensu - by common consent
+Omnium consensu - by common agreement

-Optima fide - with full confidence
+Optima fide - with complete confidence

 Ore uno - unanimously